 Determining a pet’s quality of life can be difficult.
 A lot of pet owners ask themselves “Is it too soon?” or “How will I know when it’s time?”
 While discussing this with your Veterinarian is highly recommended, we also recommend using this quality of life scale.
-We encourage you to write your answers down to discuss with your doctor.
+We encourage you download our printable Quality of Life Scale to write your answers down and discuss with your doctor.
 Here are a few things to consider:

 Your pet’s attitude: This is based on a variety of things such as your pets normal activities.
 Do they still play with their favorite toy?
 Do they show interest in wanting to go on walks whenever they see their leash?
 Do they still bark whenever they hear the doorbell ring?
 Do they still want to play fetch?

 If you have answered no to any of these questions, please explain.
 Do you have any other concerns regarding your pet’s attitude?
 If there something else you’ve noticed your pet no longer has interest in that they used to love?

 Overall, how would you rate their attitude?

 No change- Shows normal interest in people, pets, & toys.